Françoise Bettencourt Meyers and 9 other richest women in the world

 Additionally, the L’Oreal heir is the president of her family’s philanthropic foundation, Bettencourt Schueller.
 First formed in 1987, this public-interest charitable organisation contributes towards the success of France and its progress in science and arts.

-Meyers herself is a well-known philanthropist — one of her biggest pledges being USD 226 million (INR 18,47,45,16,900) together with L’Oréal for Notre Dame Cathedral’s reconstruction after the April 2019 fire.
+Meyers herself is a well-known philanthropist — one of her biggest pledges being USD 226 million together with L’Oréal for Notre Dame Cathedral’s reconstruction after the April 2019 fire.

 Not to forget, the billionaire is also the owner of Téthys Invest, an investment firm that supports projects such as ELSAN, France’s leading private hospital provider.